lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 deploys, instances are typically restarted in batches, so that at a given time, there are always enough instances that are available to serve requests.

-Before gRPC is introduced, the number of node failures, which the system could tolerate, could not exceed the RPC retry budget.
-As a result, to minimize errors, many services had to be restarted one at a time.
+Before gRPC is introduced, the maximum number of node failures the system tolerates could not exceed the RPC retry budget.
+As a result, to minimize errors, instances had to be restarted one at a time.
 This is not scalable because a service’s deployment time becomes linearly dependent on the number of instances of that service!
-As for the service I owned at Datadog, with approximately 200 instances and a 10-second warm-up time, it sometimes can take more than 30 minutes to deploy!
+As for the service I owned at Datadog, with approximately 200 instances and a 10-second warm-up time, it can take more than 30 minutes to deploy!

 With the migration to gRPC and the increase in fault tolerance, instances can be restarted in larger batches, which *significantly* speeds up the deployment time.